mrkaleArduinoLib/gbj_appeeprom/README.md

 ## Fundamental functionality
 * Library works strictly with **byte application parameters only**.
 If longer parameters are needed, e.g., integer ones, they have to be divided to two (or more) parameters for individual bytes (least and most significant ones).
 * All application parameters are read from EEPROM to the cache in RAM only in their `begin` method within `setup` function of a sketch as an initial configuration at start of a microcontroller.
 Then only new values of parameters are written to EEPROM, but reading is always from the cache.
 EEPROM serves as the persistent parameters mirroring.
+* The saving changed parameters values are delayed by a predefined or set time interval in order not to prevent useless writing to the EEPROM in quick tempo, e.g., by cycling a parameter's value.
+It should be realized by the method [run()](#run).
 * All parameters are defined in a project specific library and passed to this application parent class as a vector of pointers to those parameters.

+<a id="internals"></a>

+## Internal parameters
+Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.

+* **Default delay store period** (`3 seconds`): It is a time period since recent change of a parameter's value, after which that change is saved to the EEPROM.

 <a id="dependency"></a>